March 13, 2022

 …many managerial princesses remain serenely confident about the future potency of their kisses – even after their corporate backyards are knee-deep in unresponsive toads.
 In fairness, we should acknowledge that some acquisition records have been dazzling.
 Two major categories stand out.

 The first involves companies that, through design or accident, have purchased only businesses that are particularly well adapted to an inflationary environment.
-Such favored business must have two characteristics: (1) an ability to increase prices rather easily (even when product demand is flat and capacity is not fully utilized) without fear of significant loss of either market share or unit volume, and (2) an ability to accomodate large dollar volume increases in business (often produced more by inflation than by real growth) with only minor additional investment of capital.
+Such favored business must have two characteristics: (1) an ability to increase prices rather easily (even when product demand is flat and capacity is not fully utilized) without fear of significant loss of either market share or unit volume, and (2) an ability to accommodate large dollar volume increases in business (often produced more by inflation than by real growth) with only minor additional investment of capital.
 Managers of ordinary ability, focusing only on acquisition possibilities meeting these tests, have achieved excellent results in recent decades.
 However, very few enterprises possess both characteristics, and competition for those that do has now become fierce to the point of being self-defeating.

-The second category involves the managerial superstars – who can recognize the rare prince who is disguised as a toad, and who have managerial abilities that enable them to peel away the disguise. (page 201)
+The second category involves the managerial superstars – who can recognize the rare prince who is disguised as a toad, and who have managerial abilities that enable them to peel away the disguise.

 Capital allocation decisions, including value-destroying acquisitions, add up over the long term.
 Buffett: